SkynetLabs/shutdown-landing-page/README.md

-# Siasky.net website
+# Skynet Labs Skynet Portals Shutdown Landing Page

-This is the code that is deployed on siasky.net domain.
+This is the code that is deployed on siasky.net, skynetfree.net and skynetpro.net domains.

 ## Available Scripts